Professor of Teaching and Associate Head of Education Affairs

-Growing up in a culture with strong work ethics and values, Michael never doubts the values of occupation and work.
-Having practiced as an occupational therapist in the field of Mental Health Rehabilitation for over 35 years, he developed a passion for enabling people with psychosocial needs to participate in the occupations of their choice.
-In recent years, he has been an ambassador bringing psychosocial rehabilitation and recovery to countries where such concepts are not fully embraced.
-In 2015, he was awarded with the Ambassador Award from the Psychosocial Rehabilitation Canada in recognition of his outstanding work in advancing psychosocial rehabilitation.
-Strongly believing in the importance of preparing the younger generation to become outstanding therapists, Michael started investing his time and energy in educating future occupational therapists almost 20 years ago.
-Enabling his students to fully participate in the occupation of learning is his greatest joys.
+Growing up in a culture with strong work ethics and values, I never doubt the values of occupation and work.
+Having practiced as an occupational therapist in the field of Mental Health Rehabilitation for about 40 years, I developed a passion for enabling people with psychosocial needs to participate in the occupations of their choice.
+In recent years, I have been an ambassador bringing psychosocial rehabilitation and recovery to countries where such concepts are not fully embraced.

-Michael was educated as an occupational therapist in Hong Kong and immigrated to Canada about 25 years ago.
-He is particularly keen on supporting occupational therapists educated elsewhere in practicing in Canada.
-Merging his clinical expertise in mental health practice and his beliefs in enabling students to thrive in their higher education, Michael spearheaded many and has been developing new knowledge on how best to support students’ wellbeing, in particular focusing on teaching practices.
-In recognition of his pioneering work on campus mental health, he was awarded with the Margaret Fulton Award in 2018.
+I was educated as an occupational therapist in Hong Kong and immigrated to Canada about 30 years ago.
+I am particularly keen on supporting occupational therapists educated elsewhere in practicing in Canada.
+Merging my clinical expertise in mental health practice and my beliefs in enabling students to thrive in their higher education, I spearheaded many campus mental health projects and have been developing new knowledge on how best to support students’ wellbeing, in particular focusing on teaching practices.
+In recognition of my pioneering work on campus mental health, I was awarded the Margaret Fulton Award in 2018.
 I enable my students’ learning by applying findings from my research work.
 My effective teaching resulted in me being the 2021 winner for the UBC Killam Prize for Excellence in Teaching.

-Michael enjoys his occupation as a father and a husband.
-During his spare time, you can find him swimming regularly for his fitness, and fixing electronic gadgets or playing with computer programming to keep up with his problem-solving skills.
+I enjoy my occupation as a father and a husband.
+During my spare time, you can find me swimming regularly for my fitness and fixing electronic gadgets or playing with computer programming to keep up my problem-solving skills.

-Michael’s research interests and specialization lie in four main areas, with the first three focused on education research & scholarship of teaching and learning, while the fourth area being clinically focused:
+My research interests and specialization lie in four main areas, with the first three focused on education research & scholarship of teaching and learning, with the fourth area being clinically focused:

 - inclusive campus and universal design in learning that support university students with disabilities to excel in their occupation of learning;